One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 They reverted to silence and their phones.

-Lucky peppered Shelly with questions: “What’s the latest with Mr. Walden Pond?”
+“Speaking of George, what’s the latest with his dad, Mr. Walden Pond?”

 “Manny is very happy with his research in Africa and always has good ideas for me.
 Unfortunately, he can’t get a travel visa to come see George.”